gregpalmr/alluxio-spark-eks/eks/README.md

 Modify the yaml file for your deployment, by doing the following:

 - To restrict access to your EKS cluster, replace PUT_YOUR_YOUR_PUBLIC_IP_HERE with your computer's public IP address.
+On Linux or MacOS, you can run the following command to get your server's public IP address:
+     - $ curl ifconfig.me
 - Change the references to the AWS region and availability zones.
 Change us-west-1, us-west-1a and us-west-1b as needed.
 - Add a reference to your private SSH key,
 - If you want to be able to SSH into the EC2 instances, replace both occurrences PUT_YOUR_PATH_TO_PUB_SSH_KEY_HERE with the path to your public ssh key.
 If you don't have an SSH key pair, you can generate one with the command: